kobare/techietuts2022/_posts/ror/2022-01-04-ruby-on-rails-database-environment-variables.markdown

 {% endhighlight %}

 <br>
 3 .
-Ensure the my_secret.rb file is not submitted to github whenever you commit your project to github repository.
-To do that, open the .gitignore file and add and add the path to the file as shown below:
+Ensure the my_secret.rb file is not submitted to github whenever you commit your project to a github repository.
+To do that, open the .gitignore file and add the path to the file as shown below:

 {% highlight text %}
 # .gitignore